dakrone/nile/README.md

 reader.

 Returns a tuple of the future and sequence of input-streams, so derefing the future can be blocked on if desired.
+The deref'd future will be `true` if successful, or an Exception object if unsuccessful.

 ### counted-stream